 Agreed with conditions – decision relating to a submission of an occupation proposal, occupational standard and EPA plan.
 Conditions outline changes needed or additional evidence required before the submission can be agreed.

-Apprenticeship – an apprenticeship is employment with training to industry standards in a recognised occupation.
-It will involve a substantial programme of on and off the job training and an independent end-point assessment.
+Apprenticeship – an apprenticeship is employment with training in a recognised occupation, involving both on and off the job training and an independent end-point assessment.

 Apprenticeship framework – old-style apprenticeship based on qualifications, currently being phased out in England in favour of apprenticeships based on standards developed by employers.